Machine Gun Kelly (musician): 2016–2019: Bloom, feud with Eminem and Hotel Diablo

-On September 21, 2018, Baker released the EP Binge, which had first week sales of 21,519 units and debuted at 24 on the Billboard 200.
+On September 21, 2018, Baker released his second extended play (EP), Binge, which had first week sales of 21,519 units and debuted at number 24 on the Billboard 200.
+It was preceded by the singles "Loco" and "Rap Devil", and coincided with the release of his Ronny J-produced single, "Lately" that same day.
+The EP saw a largely unfavorable critical response.

 In April 2019, Billboard reported that Baker's upcoming album would be titled Hotel Diablo.
 The first single, "Hollywood Whore", was released on May 17, 2019.
 The second single, "El Diablo", was released on May 31, 2019.
 On June 7, 2019, Baker released the third single, "I Think I'm Okay", with Yungblud and Travis Barker, a pop punk song.
 Hotel Diablo was released on July 5, 2019.
 On July 9, 2019, he released the official music video for "Candy" featuring Trippie Redd.
 He released the final single, "Glass House" featuring Naomi Wild on the same day.
 The album debuted at number 5 on the Billboard 200 chart, becoming his fourth top ten album.

-On December 18, 2020, Baker released the single "Why Are You Here", another pop punk song.
-Later on in the same month, he began teasing an upcoming project with Travis Barker producing, it was then later revealed that the album would be an entirely pop punk, stating he was inspired to pursue a whole release in the style because of his two previously released in the genre.
+On December 18, 2019, Baker released the single "Why Are You Here", another pop punk song.
+Later in the same month, he began teasing an upcoming project with Travis Barker as producer.
+He later revealed that the album would be entirely pop punk, stating that he was inspired to pursue a whole release in the style because of his two previously released in the genre.